ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 After all modifiers of the subject have been found, the ngram substitution process is reversed, restoring the original words of the sentence.
-The list of measurements, along with their subjects and locations, is converted to JSON and return as the result.
+The list of measurements, along with their subjects and locations, is converted to JSON and returned as the result.